Kenya

 Information and Statistics about Kenya:

 The prevalence of AIDS/HIV has had a significant impact on the population of Kenya.
-The United Nations estimated that 15% of adults between the ages of 15–49 were living with HIV/AIDS in 2001.
-The AIDS epidemic causes higher death and infant mortality rates, and lowers life expectancy.
+The United Nations estimated that 15% of adults between the ages of 15 and 49 were living with HIV/AIDS in 2001.
+The AIDS epidemic causes higher death and infant mortality rates and lowers life expectancy.

-Every 3 out of 4 Kenyans know somebody who got sick or has died of AIDS by now.
+One out of 4 Kenyans knows somebody who has gotten sick or has died of AIDS by now.

 The dry poverty statistics in Kenya sum it all up.
 Somewhere between one quarter and half of the population earn less than $1 US each day (the annual GDP per capita is around $360 US).

-School fees are often out of reach for poor families, leaving each generation to continue trying to find work while lacking the education to advance.
+School fees are often out of reach for low-income families, leaving each generation to continue trying to find work while lacking the education to advance.

 According to Transparency International, Kenya is one of the most corrupt nations in the world.
-It is difficult for the majority of the population to escape the poverty in Kenya, when government money is used improperly.
-Bribes, fraud and tribal favoritism are common within the all levels of government.
+When government money is used improperly, it is difficult for the majority of the population to escape poverty in Kenya.
+Bribes, fraud, and tribal favoritism are common within all levels of government.